-Place the cleaning machine as close to the work area as is possible safely.
+Place the cleaning machine as close to the work area as is safely possible.
 Leave a minimum of 3 feet clearance around the unit for work space.

-If the machine is to be used in an enclosed area, make certain that there is proper ventilation for the exhaust gasses.
+If the machine is to be used in an enclosed area, make certain that there is proper ventilation for the exhaust gasses and/or water vapors.
 See VENTILATION REQUIREMENTS